-Another specialty you might want to look into is working in the Emergency Department.
-To work in this area, you’ll have to be able to think on your feet and handle multiple high-pressure situations at once.
-It’s very fast paced and you don’t always get to see the patient heal or get to know the outcome.
-Your goal is to identify the issue, treat and stabilize as fast as possible, and get the patient where they need to go (home, or to a higher level of care).
+It’s very fast-paced and you don’t always get to see the patient heal or get to know the outcome.
+Your goal is to identify the issue, treat and stabilize as fast as possible, and get the patient where they need to go (home or to a higher level of care).

 To work in the emergency department (ED), it will help if you obtain your basic life support (BLS), advanced cardiac life support (ACLS), as well as your pediatric advanced life support (pediatric advanced life support) certifications.
 After working in this specialty, you can obtain your certification from the Board of Certification for Emergency Nursing.

 Check out hospital ER departments, trauma centers, and urgent care clinics.
 Don’t forget to keep an eye on popular job websites and social media groups for nursing professionals like the Emergency Nurses Association’s popular Facebook Page.

 Resources to Become a High-Performing Emergency Department Nurse